rismith1620/COMPSCIX425_ProjectRS/README.md

 My goal for my project is to create a surf forecasting app that will pull data from the NOAA website for surf and weather conditions.

 The APIs used for this project will include the following:
-  -NOAA Weater API: Forecasts and wing
+  -NOAA Weater API: Forecasts and wind
   -NOAA Tides and Currents API: Tide information
   -NOAA NDBC API: Wave details
   -Google Maps Platform: Surf spot locations